mattlord/Docker-InnoDB-Cluster/README.md

 # 5. Add a nth node...

-# 6. Connect to the cluster via the mysql command line client on one of the nodes
+# 6. Connect to the cluster via the mysql command line client or MySQL Shell on one of the nodes
 docker exec -it mysqlgr1 mysql -hmysqlgr1 -uroot -proot

-# 7. View the cluster membership status
-select * from performance_schema.replication_group_members;
+There you can view the cluster membership status with: select * from performance_schema.replication_group_members;

+docker exec -it mysqlgr1 mysqlsh --uri=root:root@mysqlgr1:3306

+There you can view the cluster status with: dba.getCluster().status()